SVC CalendarCommunity EducationVisit SVCGive

 Official transcripts submitted to the college become the permanent property of the institution.
 Once received, transcripts will not be returned to the student or forwarded to any other institution or third party.

-Step 1: Order official transcripts from all other accredited colleges or universities you have attended.
-Transcripts will not be accepted as official if they are emailed by the student or delivered in an opened envelope.
+Step 1: Order official transcripts or prior learning results.
+Transcripts and prior learning results will not be accepted as official if they are emailed by the student or delivered in an opened envelope.

-- Electronic transcripts should be sent to eval@skagit.edu.
+• Electronic transcripts or prior learning results should be sent to eval@skagit.edu.

-- Paper transcripts should be mailed to Skagit Valley College Enrollment Services, 2405 E. College Way, Mount Vernon, WA 98273.
+• Paper transcripts or prior learning results should be mailed to Skagit Valley College Enrollment Services, 2405 E. College Way, Mount Vernon, WA 98273.

-Step 2: Submit a Transcript Evaluation Request so that our Evaluation Team knows what degree plan you are pursuing at SVC.
-This also notifies us to expect official transcripts.
+Step 2: Submit a Transcript or Prior Learning Evaluation Request so that our Evaluation Team knows what degree plan you are pursuing at SVC.
+This also notifies us to expect official transcripts or prior learning results.

-Transcript evaluations take up to 8 weeks after the Evaluation Team receives the evaluation request and all transcripts.
+Evaluations take up to 8 weeks after the Evaluation Team receives the evaluation request and all transcripts or prior credit results.
 Evaluations may not be completed before the quarter begins, so students must be responsible for their enrollment and ensure that they do not repeat any classes at SVC.

 The Transfer Evaluation System (TES) is a tool to assist you in understanding how the college credits you completed from another accredited institution will transfer to SVC.
 If the course and/or school is not listed on TES, an equivalent currently does not exist.
 However, that does not necessarily mean the course won’t be transferred or the school won’t be recognized.